Endometrial Hyperplasia

 If you have been diagnosed with endometrial hyperplasia, your health-care team will discuss your options with you.
 We will help you weigh the benefits of each treatment option against the possible risks and side effects.

-Endometrial hyperplasia is often caused by an imbalance of hormones.
+Endometrial hyperplasia is often caused by hormonal imbalance.
 The most common treatment involves progestin therapy.
-This can take the form of a daily pill, IUD, injection or vaginal cream.
+This can be a daily pill, an IUD, an injection or a vaginal cream.

-If there you are at a higher risk for developing cancer and do not respond to progestin therapy, your health-care provider might recommend a hysterectomy to remove your uterus.
+If you are higher risk of developing cancer and do not respond to progestin therapy, your health-care provider might recommend a hysterectomy to remove your uterus.